The Medical Anthropology program provides you with training in contemporary theory and method in medical anthropology, including

 The metropolitan area includes long established and vital working class communities, world famous cultural institutions (e.g. the Cleveland Orchestra and Severance Hall, the Cleveland Museum of Art) and some of the country’s most affluent suburbs, while a large part of Cleveland’s inner city suffers the economic, social, and health problems that now afflict this country’s older cities.

-Applicants to the M.A. and Ph.D. programs in Medical Anthropology should apply for admission directly to:
+Applicants to the M.A. and Ph.D. programs in Medical Anthropology refer to the application process for graduate programs here.

 Various forms of aid are available to students in the Medical Anthropology Program.
 Students can indicate their interest in financial aid in the space provided on the application form for admission to the graduate program.
 Applicants who wish to be considered for the Department of Anthropology assistantships (see below) must submit their completed applications by February 15th.